OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, offering a smooth, visually appealing transition when a card is hovered over.
-We'll use pure CSS3 for this, avoiding the need for JavaScript.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands to reveal more content when hovered over, providing a visually engaging user experience without the need for JavaScript.
+This example utilizes standard CSS3 properties.

 **Description of the Styling:**

-This effect leverages CSS transitions and transforms to achieve the expanding animation.
-The card's content initially hides behind the card itself.
-On hover, the card expands outwards, revealing the hidden content.
-This is achieved using a combination of `transform: scale()` and `transition` properties.
-We'll also style the card for a visually pleasing appearance.
+The effect is achieved primarily using the `transition` property combined with the `:hover` pseudo-class and strategically adjusted padding and height.
+The card initially displays a smaller height showing only a summary.
+On hover, the height expands to reveal the full content.
+We also use a subtle box-shadow for visual enhancement.

 **Full Code:**